 - using bar code readers and RF links with web applications

 Why are SageData so good at producing software that complies with all the above constraints?
 Because we have been at if for a long time.

 We produced our first hand held computer software in 1991, for a data collection project.
 We have made a lot of mistakes since then, but we do not make the same mistake twice.
 So our software is well tested, well proven, robust.
-Over 50 person years (yes, half a century) of development activity have gone into these products, not counting countless hours of contribution from some 900 clients. (not that all the

-mobile computing (batch or RF).
+mobile computing.
 This usually translates into

 people, place and things.
 We

 variety of applications, but they are all based around identifying items, knowing a physical